-Due to construction, the chapel is currently located in the atrium near entrance 3.
-If you are a patient wishing to visit the chapel, for safety reasons, please speak with your nurse about your options.
+The Sanctuary space at Bozeman Health Deaconess Hospital is open to all individuals of all faiths and is located near Entrance 1 in the hospital's main lobby.
+If you are a patient wishing to visit the Sanctuary, for safety reasons, please speak with your nurse.

-To provide caring and compassionate spiritual care that is family centered, research and evidence—based, and which integrates spiritual resources as pathways for healing, well-being, and health-related quality of life for each person.
+To provide caring and compassionate spiritual health that is family centered, research and evidence—based, and which integrates spiritual resources as pathways for healing, well-being, and health-related quality of life for each person.

 - Patient visits and support to help you and your family cope during illness, crisis, change or loss